Total Information Awareness: Criticism

-Critics allege that the program could be abused by government authorities as part of their practice of mass surveillance in the United States.
+Critics said that the program could be abused by government authorities as part of their practice of mass surveillance in the United States.
 In an op-ed for The New York Times, William Safire called it "the supersnoop's dream: a Total Information Awareness about every U.S. citizen".

 Hans Mark, a former director of defense research and engineering at the University of Texas, called it a "dishonest misuse of DARPA".

-The American Civil Liberties Union launched a campaign to terminate TIA's implementation, claiming that it would "kill privacy in America" because "every aspect of our lives would be catalogued".
+The American Civil Liberties Union launched a campaign to terminate TIA's implementation, saying that it would "kill privacy in America" because "every aspect of our lives would be catalogued".
 The San Francisco Chronicle criticized the program for "Fighting terror by terrifying U.S. citizens".

-Still, in 2013 former Director of National Intelligence James Clapper lied about a massive data collection on US citizens and others.
-Edward Snowden said that because of Clapper's lie he lost hope to change things formally.
+In 2013 former Director of National Intelligence James Clapper lied about a massive data collection on US citizens and others.
+Edward Snowden said that because of Clapper's lie he lost hope of changing things formally.